Risk-seeking: The Utility Function and Risk-Seekers

 Choice under uncertainty is when a person facing a choice is not certain of the possible outcomes or their probability of occurring.
 The standard way to model how people choose under uncertain condition, is by using expected utility.
 In order to calculate expected utility, a utility function 'u' is developed in order to translate money into Utility.
 Therefore, if a person has '$x$' money, their utility would be $u(x)$.
 This is explored further when investigating potential "prospects".
 A prospect, in this context, is a list of expected payoffs and their probabilities of occurring.
-A prospect is summarised using the form;
+A prospect is summarized within behavioral economics, risk-seeking is often contrasted with risk aversion and analyzed using expected utility theory and prospect theory.
+According to these models, individuals’ risk preferences vary depending on how potential outcomes are framed as gains or losses, as well as the psychological weighting of probabilities. using the form;

 The overall expected value of the prospect (A) is subsequently expressed as;

 The expected utility, U(A), of the prospect is then determined using the below formula;

 The utility function is convex for a risk-lover and concave for a risk-averse person (and subsequently linear for a risk-neutral person).
 Subsequently, it can be understood that the utility function curves in this way depending on the individual's personal preference towards risk.

 Below is an example of a convex utility function, with wealth, '$x$' along the x-axis and utility, '$u(x)$' along the y-axis.
 The below graph shows how greater payoffs result in larger utility values at an increasing rate.
 Showing that the person with this utility function is "risk-loving".Alternatively, below is an example of a concave utility function, with wealth, '$x$' along the x-axis and utility, '$u(x)$' along the y-axis.
 The below graph again display's an individual's utility function, however this time lower payoffs have a larger utility with respect to the original payoff (or "wealth") value.
 The utility values, although still increasing, do so as a decreasing rate.
 Showing that this person is "risk-averse".

-It is important to note that for prospect theory value functions, risk-seeking behaviour can be observed in the negative domain $x<0$, where the functions are convex for $x<0$ but concave for $x > 0$.
+It is important to note that for prospect theory value functions, risk-seeking behavior can be observed in the negative domain $x<0$, where the functions are convex for $x<0$ but concave for $x > 0$.